Buyers Guides PSUs

 How We Tested the Best PSUs

-To decide which PSUs are the best for each type of PC build, as well as an outright winner, we tested a wide range of power supplies from various manufacturers.
-During the testing, we analysed a range of different factors to determined whether a product would be worth considering for consumers.
+To decide which PSUs are the best for each type of PC build and which are the outright winners, we tested a wide range of power supplies from various manufacturers.
+During the testing, we analysed a range of different factors to determine whether a product would be worth considering for consumers.
 After splitting the PSUs into distinct categories to form a shortlist of the best options within each subclass, we then evaluated the leading designs to pick an overall winner.
 To do this, we took a range of various factors into consideration, including:

 • Efficiency